kalonjitshisekedi/advancedlab/README.md

-# Advanced Lab Solutions - AWS S3 Deployment Guide
+# Advanced Lab Solutions - GitHub Pages Deployment Guide

 A professional mineral processing laboratory website built with React, TypeScript, and Vite.
-This guide provides step-by-step instructions for deploying to AWS S3 with CloudFront and custom domain support.
+This guide provides step-by-step instructions for deploying to GitHub Pages with custom GoDaddy domain support.

 ## Table of Contents